-Plain messages, measured values, and also control commands such as a button for initiating a general poll can be shown.
+Plain messages, measured values, and also control commands, such as a button for initiating a general poll, can be shown.

 ipConv allows you to keep track of the system state and information flow inside the converter by recording and archiving all information passing through a module for a given time period.
 This data can be recorded:

 The range of data recorded is defined by the logging level.
 This can be changed dynamically (at runtime) or statically (in the configuration) for each module.

 The logging level defines the representation format for the sent or received information.
 Data can be represented either in hexadecimal code or in decoded, symbolic form or both.
 This example shows the content of a logfile generated from an IEC 60870-5-101, Master protocol stack.

 Data is stored directly in the easy to read ASCII format.
 Logfiles can be displayed, searched, or downloaded for offline diagnosis via the web interface.

 All recorded data is archived cyclically, enabling you to keep track of communication over a period of days or even weeks (depending on the data volume).

 ipConv is capable of representing and simulating all signals in a simple project-specific form, a functionality which is particularly useful for signal tests during commissioning.
-This greatly facilitates tracking down of wiring and configuration errors.
+This greatly facilitates tracking down wiring and configuration errors.

 All data points can be shown in a hierarchical form defined by the configuration.
 Names, nesting depth and signal range can be freely chosen and configured for each project.
-This enables personnel not familiar with ipConv and the relevant protocol to access information.
+This enables personnel not familiar with ipConv or the relevant protocol to access information.

 The signal name, information type, value, quality identifier and time stamp (if available) are shown.

 At the same time, data and commands can be simulated directly in the web browser.
 This functionality is very useful, if only one communication partner is connected (control station or RTU).
-Pretests can thus eliminate most configuration errors, even if the complete communication path is not available.
+Pretests can thus eliminate most configuration errors, even if the complete communication path is not yet available.

 To meet even increased security requirements, ipConvLite is fully capable of redundancy in combination with a second device.